aurora-is-near/aurora-e2e-tests/README.md

 ```bash
 yarn test --grep @tag-name
 ```
-All possible tags can be found in: [Tags](./test/helpers/constants/tags.ts)
+All available tags can be found in: [Tags](./test/helpers/constants/tags.ts)

-See [tests/helpers/constants/tags.ts](./tests/helpers/constants/tags.ts) for a list of the available tags.

 > [!CAUTION]
 > If you are using a new wallet, and automatic tests keeps failing, please try to go through STAKING scenario manually, as it might be required to agree some metamask steps once.